hannahscotson/matlab-skin-model/README.md

-# MATLAB Electronic Skin Model
+# Electronic Skin Model - Implemented in MATLAB

-This repository contains the MATLAB code used to simulate and analyze the force response of an electronic skin model.
-The model consists of 677 masses and 256 nodes, which are arranged in a 16x16 grid, simulating tactile sensing for various textures and hardness levels.
+This repository contains the MATLAB code used to simulate and analyse the force response of an electronic skin model.
+This model is an expanded version of the model originally developed by [1] and was modified to reflect the real-life experiment developed in [2].
+The code features functionality to generate simulated model force data, to perform classification for both simulated and experimental data, and to generate corresponding visualisations of data such as heatmaps and animation plots.
+Please find the file descriptions below as well as the references that were used to develop the model.

 ## Files